Amateur vs. Elite Sports Sponsorship: A Comparison of the Benefits

 Morgane

 In the world of sports marketing, there’s an unfortunate tendency to compare apples and oranges.
-People often pit the prestige of professional sports against the intimacy of the amateur world, as if one were mutually exclusive with the other.
-It’s a debate that, in my opinion, is unnecessary.
+People often contrast the prestige of professional sports with the intimacy of the amateur world, as if one were mutually exclusive with the other.

 The message is simple: it’s not a matter of better or worse; it’s a matter of objective.
 If you want top-down brand awareness, go to the Stade de France.
 If you want bottom-up consideration and engagement, go to the village stadium.
 The two are complementary, but they don’t serve the same purpose.
 In reality, when these two worlds work together, your brand is much better equipped to perform.